-Research has shown that for every $1,000 spent on an at risk student in the arts, that community can potentially save $37,000 to$100,000 in welfare costs, parole officers, court costs, legals fees and ultimately fees for incarceration.
+Research has shown that for every $1,000 spent annually on an at risk student in the arts, that community can potentially save $37,000 to$100,000 in welfare costs, parole officers, court costs, legals fees and ultimately fees for incarceration.
 Support the Visual Arts today--now!
+I previously got $.55 per YEAR, PER CHILD, to run my middle school and high school arts program!
+This is not how to change a community, it takes that cold, hard cash and dedicated leaders like me in the classroom.

 Many items will be re-used, such as tools and the like, but please note that items that will be consumed such as papers, fabrics, ribbons, and the like need to be replaced each year or 15 week session.